adomokos/climb_that_mountain/blog/2017/02/go.md

 #### Popularity

 Go is getting popular.
 In fact, very popular.
 It was TIOBE's "[The Language of the Year](http://www.tiobe.com/tiobe-index/)" gaining 2.16% in one year.
 I am sure you'll be seeing articles about Go more and more.
-Check it out if you have not done so yet, as the chance of finding a project or job that uses Go is increasing every day.
+Check it out if you haven't done it yet, as the chance of finding a project or job that uses Go is increasing every day.